 Please use the following permanent address when referring to this page: http://go.utdallas.edu/syllabus-policies

-If you experience any problems with your UT Dallas account you may email email@example.com or call the UT Dallas Computer Help Desk at 972-883-2911.
+If you experience any issues with your UT Dallas account, contact the UT Dallas Office of Information Technology Help Desk: email@example.com or call 972-883-2911.

-Off-campus, out-of-state, and foreign instruction and activities are subject to state law and University policies and procedures regarding travel and risk-related activities.
+Off-campus, out-of-state, foreign instruction/travel, and course-related field trip activities are subject to state law and University policies and procedures regarding travel and risk-related activities.

-The University of Texas System and The University of Texas at Dallas have rules and regulations for the orderly and efficient conduct of their business.
+The University of Texas System (Regents' Rule 50101) and The University of Texas at Dallas have rules and regulations for the orderly and efficient conduct of their business.
 It is the responsibility of each student and each student organization to be knowledgeable about the rules and regulations which govern student conduct and activities.
-General information on student conduct and discipline is contained in the UT Dallas printed publication, A to Z Guide, which is available to all registered students each academic year.
+General information on student conduct and discipline is contained in the UT Dallas online catalogs (http://catalog.utdallas.edu).

 The University of Texas at Dallas administers student discipline within the procedures of recognized and established due process.
-Procedures are defined and described in the Rules and Regulations, Series 50000, Board of Regents, The University of Texas System, and in Title V, Rules on Student Services and Activities of the university’s Handbook of Operating Procedures.
-Copies of these rules and regulations are available to students in the Office of the Dean of Students, where staff members are available to assist students in interpreting the rules and regulations (SU 1.602, 972/883-6391) and online at http://www.utdallas.edu/judicialaffairs/UTDJudicialAffairs-HOPV.html.
+Procedures are defined and described in the Student Code of Conduct, UTDSP5003 (http://policy.utdallas.edu/utdsp5003).
+Copies of these rules and regulations are available to students in the Office of Community Standards and Conduct, where staff members are available to assist students in interpreting the rules and regulations (SSB 4.400, 972-883-6391) and online at https://www.utdallas.edu/conduct/.

-A student at the university neither loses the rights nor escapes the responsibilities of citizenship.
+A student at the University neither loses their rights nor escapes the responsibilities of citizenship.
 He or she is expected to obey federal, state, and local laws as well as the Regents' Rules, university regulations, and administrative rules.
-Students are subject to discipline for violating the standards of conduct whether such conduct takes place on or off campus, or whether civil or criminal penalties are also imposed for such conduct.
+Students are subject to discipline for violating its standards of conduct whether such conduct takes place on or off campus, or whether civil or criminal penalties are also imposed for such conduct.